TilburgNetworkGroup/remify/README.md

 Given that we want to remove all the possible combinations of `(actor1,actor2)` having type `cooperation`, we left them unspecified.

-To sum up, every time one field is left unspecified, the editing apply to all the values of that field.
+To sum up, every time one field (actor1,actor2,type) is left unspecified, the omission from the riskset applies to all the values of that field.